 Mediavision will organise a new event later this year in the Croatian capital, Zagreb.

-The Croatian incumbent Hrvatski Telekom (HT) ended 2016 with 401,000 TV customers, or 3.4% more than a year earlier.
+The Croatian incumbent Hrvatski Telekom (HT) ended the second quarter with 490,000 TV customers, or 18% more than in the same period last year.

 Seven of Croatia’s top 10 TV broadcasters performed better last year than in 2017.

 The Croatian regulator HAKOM has made two important decisions related to the country’s electronic communications market.

 Hrvatski Telekom (HT) has made internet services of up to 30Mbps available in rural and less populated parts of Croatia.